PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 **Terarium Entrance: (bad - average clones to failure: 10-20)**

 Next to the ramp at the entrance of the Terarium.
-While it looks isolate, it has been tested to be bad.
+While it looks isolated, it has been tested to be bad.
 You get attacked from behind by lots of things.

 <img src="images/WildItemFarmer-TerariumEntrance.png" width="400">